remind101/migrate/README.md

 * It doesn't try to support multiple databases.
 It's only dependency is `database/sql`.
 * It supports any type of migration you want to run (e.g. raw sql, or Go code).
 * It doesn't provide a command.
-It's designed to be embedded in projects.
+It's designed to be embedded in projects and used exclusively as a library.

 ## Usage